Bunyamin54/Backend_Course/nodejs/README.md

 ## Project Objective

-The main goal of this project is to digitize the repair and maintenance processes of Nøsted & AS company's forestry winches. ...
+The main goal of this project is to digitize the repair and maintenance processes of Nøsted & AS company's forestry winches.
+This digitization covers all stages from receiving customer service requests to effectively managing the repair and maintenance processes.
+The project aims to provide a fast, user-friendly, and integrated solution by optimizing existing manual processes.

 ## Use Scenarios

 ### * Receiving Customer Service Requests

-Customers can submit service requests related to forestry winches by calling with the relevant information...
+Customers can submit service requests related to forestry winches by calling with the relevant information.
+Automatic categorization based on the nature of the request is done by the receptionist and recorded.

 ### * Management of Repair and Maintenance Processes

 Repair or maintenance requests are digitally displayed by mechanical teams.
-Mechanical teams accept requests...
+Mechanical teams accept requests, update the status through the system, and if necessary, add additional information or create a new service order.

 ### * Reporting and Improvement Suggestions

 The system generates reports based on completed repairs, maintenance, and customer feedback.
-Warranty Service conducts analysis...
+Warranty Service conducts analysis under the headings of Repair and Maintenance.
+Improvement suggestions, such as (OK, Should Be Changed, Defective), are added by mechanical teams and presented to customers.
 ##  * User-Friendly Interface and Mobile Access

 A user-friendly interface for both office administrators and field mechanic teams.
 Easily accessible from PCs and smartphones.
 Responsive design.